HL7/v2-to-fhir/input/pagecontent/mapping_guidelines.md

         IF X LST.COUNT LESS THAN
         IF X LST.COUNT GREATER THAN OR EQUALS
         IF X LST.COUNT LESS THAN OR EQUALS
+        IF [any condition above] ERROR *** stop and do not finish mapping of the message in progress
 ```

     * The [FHIRpath syntax](https://www.hl7.org/fhir/fhirpath.html) (referenced as Computable FHIRpath)